A strong sense of heritage and local action has allowed the Pascagoula River to remain one of the largest undammed rivers in the lower 48 states.

 - Sedimentation: Sediment comes from many sources: agricultural fields, woodlands, highway road banks, construction sites, and mining operations.
 It affects water quality physically, chemically, and biologically.
 Sedimentation destroys fish spawning beds and clogs streams.
-Sediment often carries organic matter, animal or industrial wastes, nutrients, and chemicals.
-Sediment also may carry pesticides—such as herbicides and insecticides—that may be toxic to aquatic plants and animals.
+Sediment often carries organic matter, animal or industrial wastes, nutrients, and chemicals that may be toxic to aquatic plants and animals.

-- Proposed dams: Dams affect many ecological aspects of a river.
-Dams slow rivers and this disturbance may damage or destroy patterns of ecology.
+- Proposed dams: Dams slow rivers and this disturbance may damage or destroy patterns of ecology.
 Dams can also disrupt the natural temperature of the river and change the oxygen content.
-Organisms depending upon a regular cycle of temperatures may be unable to adapt; the balance of other fauna (especially plant life and microscopic fauna) may be affected by the change of oxygen content.
-Dams prevent fish from reaching spawning grounds.
+Organisms that depend on a regular cycle of temperatures may be unable to adapt; the balance of fauna may be affected by the change of oxygen content.
+Dams also prevent fish from reaching spawning grounds.

-- Dredging is the repositioning of soil from an aquatic environment and is often done to improve navigation of waterways.
-Dredging can cause harmful environmental impacts such as releasing toxic chemicals from bottom sediments into the water column, and short-term increases in turbidity (cloudiness in water), which can affect species' metabolism and interfere with spawning.
-Dredging also causes significant impacts to in-stream aquatic habitats.
+- Dredging is the repositioning of soil, often done to improve navigation of waterways.
+Dredging can cause harmful environmental impacts such as releasing toxic chemicals from bottom sediments into the water, and short-term increases in turbidity (cloudiness in water), which can affect species' metabolism and interfere with spawning.
+Dredging also causes significant impacts to aquatic habitats.